tihassfjord/ml_portfolio/README.md

 Author: tihassfjord
 Portfolio: ML Engineering & Research Projects
-Status: 27 Completed Projects | Production-Ready (as far as I can tell!)
+Status: 27 Projects | All at Different Levels of “Done” |

 ---

 🎯 Portfolio Overview

-This repository is a collection of projects documenting my ongoing learning journey in machine learning—from the basics all the way to trying out production-like systems.
-My goal has been to explore, build, and understand each concept by working through practical problems.
-Each project represents something I wanted to learn (or needed to Google a million times), and where possible, I tried to make things work in the real world—not just in a notebook.
+This repository is my ongoing record of learning and building in machine learning.
+It covers everything from the basics to my attempts at more advanced, production-inspired systems.
+Some projects turned out well, others were more challenging than expected.
+I’ve tried to document both the successes and the things that didn’t go as planned, since that’s where most of the learning happened.

-📊 Portfolio Statistics
+📊 Portfolio Stats

 Total Projects: 27

 Beginner: 5 (Fundamentals & EDA)

-Intermediate: 5 (Core ML & Deep Learning)
+Intermediate: 5 (Deeper ML and deep learning)

-Advanced Highlights: 12 (Research, Engineering, & Automation)
+Advanced Highlights: 12 (Research ideas and production experiments)

-EDA Notebooks: 5 (Data Science Foundations)
+EDA Notebooks: 5 (Hands-on with real data)

 ---

-🏆 Advanced Highlights (12 Projects I’m Most Proud Of)
+🏆 Advanced Highlights

 🧠 Mathematical Foundations

-1. Neural Network from Scratch – Built using only NumPy, just to see if I could (spoiler: it’s way harder than the tutorials make it sound)
+1. Neural Network from Scratch – NumPy only, with a lot of trial and error.

-2. Character Language Model – Text generation with custom attention, again without any frameworks
+2. Character Language Model – Custom attention, no frameworks.

 🚀 Production Systems

-3. MLOps Pipeline – FastAPI + MLflow + monitoring + retraining (nothing like wrestling with Dockerfiles for humility)
+3. MLOps Pipeline – FastAPI, MLflow, monitoring, retraining.
+Not always smooth, but learned a lot.

-4. Real-time Fraud Detection – Tried to make streaming ML “just work”; got a new appreciation for production monitoring
+4. Real-time Fraud Detection – Streaming ML with adaptive thresholds.
+Debugging was a big part.

-5. Distributed ML System – Ray, Dask, PyTorch DDP; still figuring out which one actually scales for my use cases
+5. Distributed ML System – Ray, Dask, PyTorch DDP.
+Every tool was a new adventure.

 🎨 Advanced AI

-6. Image Generation (DCGAN) – GANs for MNIST; because who doesn’t want to try GANs at least once?
+6. Image Generation (DCGAN) – GANs for MNIST.
+Sometimes the results looked right.

-7. Reinforcement Learning Game AI – DQN agent on CartPole; learned a lot about debugging “it just falls over”
+7. Reinforcement Learning Game AI – DQN for CartPole.
+Not always stable, but worked in the end.

-8. Real-time Face Recognition – OpenCV with live webcam integration (learned more about lighting than I expected)
+8. Real-time Face Recognition – OpenCV with webcam.
+Mixed results, but useful practice.

 🔬 Research & Automation

-9. Custom AutoML System – Built my own basic AutoML framework, mostly for the fun/challenge
+9. Custom AutoML System – My own AutoML framework.
+Discovered what’s hard to automate.

-10. Automated ML Pipeline – End-to-end automation with “intelligent” preprocessing (my attempt, at least)
+10. Automated ML Pipeline – End-to-end pipeline.
+Not perfect, but good experience.

-11. Multi-language NLP Pipeline – Transformer-based text processing for multilingual data
+11. Multi-language NLP Pipeline – Transformers for multilingual text.
+Encoding issues happened often.

-12. A/B Testing Framework – Toolkit for statistical testing in data science projects
+12. A/B Testing Framework – Toolkit for statistics.
+Using libraries makes more sense now.

 ---

-🚀 Intermediate Projects (Aka: Where I Spent Most of My Time Learning)
+🚀 Intermediate Projects

-Advanced Linear Regression – From-scratch gradient descent
+Advanced Linear Regression – Implemented gradient descent, fixed it when it diverged.

-Image Classification System – CNNs + MLPs on CIFAR-10
+Image Classification System – CNNs on CIFAR-10.
+Input shapes caused some headaches.

-Sentiment Analysis Engine – Compared LSTM vs. traditional ML
+Sentiment Analysis Engine – LSTM and traditional ML compared.
+LSTM took patience.

-Stock Price Predictor – Time series forecasting
+Stock Price Predictor – Time series predictions.
+More unpredictable than expected.

-Movie Recommendation System – Hybrid collaborative + content-based filtering
+Movie Recommendation System – Hybrid recommender.
+Some recommendations were very unexpected.

 ---

-📊 Beginner Projects (The Foundations)
+📊 Beginner Projects

-EDA Portfolio – Comprehensive exploratory data analysis
+EDA Portfolio – First experience with data analysis and cleaning.

-Iris Classifier – Classic ML starter project
+Iris Classifier – The classic.
+Simple, but not always accurate.

-Titanic Survival Predictor – Feature engineering on a classic dataset
+Titanic Survival Predictor – Feature engineering for survival prediction.

-Housing Price Predictor – Regression analysis for housing data
+Housing Price Predictor – Regression for house prices.
+Some negative prices taught me a lesson.

-Customer Churn Predictor – Business-focused classification
+Customer Churn Predictor – Business ML.
+Still learning what drives churn in reality.